i10x-ai/getopenpay-go/docs/UpdateSubscriptionRequest.md

 `func (o *UpdateSubscriptionRequest) UnsetCustomFields()`

 UnsetCustomFields ensures that no value is present for CustomFields, not even an explicit nil
+### GetNewPeriodEnd

+`func (o *UpdateSubscriptionRequest) GetNewPeriodEnd() time.Time`

+GetNewPeriodEnd returns the NewPeriodEnd field if non-nil, zero value otherwise.

+### GetNewPeriodEndOk

+`func (o *UpdateSubscriptionRequest) GetNewPeriodEndOk() (*time.Time, bool)`

+GetNewPeriodEndOk returns a tuple with the NewPeriodEnd field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNewPeriodEnd

+`func (o *UpdateSubscriptionRequest) SetNewPeriodEnd(v time.Time)`

+SetNewPeriodEnd sets NewPeriodEnd field to given value.

+### HasNewPeriodEnd

+`func (o *UpdateSubscriptionRequest) HasNewPeriodEnd() bool`

+HasNewPeriodEnd returns a boolean if a field has been set.

+### SetNewPeriodEndNil

+`func (o *UpdateSubscriptionRequest) SetNewPeriodEndNil(b bool)`

+ SetNewPeriodEndNil sets the value for NewPeriodEnd to be an explicit nil

+### UnsetNewPeriodEnd
+`func (o *UpdateSubscriptionRequest) UnsetNewPeriodEnd()`

+UnsetNewPeriodEnd ensures that no value is present for NewPeriodEnd, not even an explicit nil
+### GetIsPreview

+`func (o *UpdateSubscriptionRequest) GetIsPreview() bool`

+GetIsPreview returns the IsPreview field if non-nil, zero value otherwise.

+### GetIsPreviewOk

+`func (o *UpdateSubscriptionRequest) GetIsPreviewOk() (*bool, bool)`

+GetIsPreviewOk returns a tuple with the IsPreview field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsPreview

+`func (o *UpdateSubscriptionRequest) SetIsPreview(v bool)`

+SetIsPreview sets IsPreview field to given value.

+### HasIsPreview

+`func (o *UpdateSubscriptionRequest) HasIsPreview() bool`

+HasIsPreview returns a boolean if a field has been set.

+### GetPreviewRenewalInvoices

+`func (o *UpdateSubscriptionRequest) GetPreviewRenewalInvoices() bool`

+GetPreviewRenewalInvoices returns the PreviewRenewalInvoices field if non-nil, zero value otherwise.

+### GetPreviewRenewalInvoicesOk

+`func (o *UpdateSubscriptionRequest) GetPreviewRenewalInvoicesOk() (*bool, bool)`

+GetPreviewRenewalInvoicesOk returns a tuple with the PreviewRenewalInvoices field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreviewRenewalInvoices

+`func (o *UpdateSubscriptionRequest) SetPreviewRenewalInvoices(v bool)`

+SetPreviewRenewalInvoices sets PreviewRenewalInvoices field to given value.

+### HasPreviewRenewalInvoices

+`func (o *UpdateSubscriptionRequest) HasPreviewRenewalInvoices() bool`

+HasPreviewRenewalInvoices returns a boolean if a field has been set.

 ### GetItems

 `func (o *UpdateSubscriptionRequest) GetItems() []InlineSubscriptionItemUpdate`